Unmounting or detaching a VMFS, NFS and vVols datastore fails

 Cause

-This issue occurs due to the presence of running vCLS VMs on the datastores.
+• This issue occurs due to the presence of running vCLS VMs on the datastores.
+Since the vCS VMs still refer to the datastore which needs to be unmounted, the datastore throws an error suggesting that it is still in use.

 Resolution

-Prior to unmount or detach a datastore, check if there are any vCLS VMs deployed in that datastore.
-If there are any, migrate those VMs to another datastore within the cluster if there is another datastore attached to the hosts within the cluster.
+• Prior to unmounting or detaching a datastore, check if there are any vCLS VMs deployed in that datastore.
+If there are any, migrate those VMs to another datastore within the cluster, if there is another datastore attached to the hosts within the cluster.

-If the datastore that is being considered for "unmount" or "detach" is the only datastore connected to the host and this datastore has vCLS VM, then the only option is to power-off this vCLS VM is by using Retreat Mode on the cluster.
+If the datastore that is being considered for "unmount" or "detach" is the only datastore connected to the host and this datastore has vCLS VM, then the only option is to remove the vCLS VM by using Retreat Mode on the cluster.

 • Use Retreat Mode to remove vSphere Cluster Service VMs from a cluster.
 First, enable Retreat Mode in the cluster so that all the vCLS VMs in the cluster gets deleted.
 If in case the same datastore is shared between multiple clusters and the vCLS VMs from different clusters are placed in this same datastore then in all the clusters where the corresponding cluster vCLS VMs are placed in this datastore should be enabled with Retreat Mode.
 Also when this Retreat Mode is enabled, the DRS in that particular clusters will be non-functional until Retreat Mode is disabled back.
 Once the datastore Maintenance Mode is successful, Retreat Mode should be disabled in all clusters connected to this datastore where its enabled in order to get back the vCLS VMs in all the cluster for DRS functionality.